Russian cosmonauts may fly to the ISS on American Crew Dragon spacecraft

-Roscosmos cosmonauts Oleg Artemyev and Oleg Platonov may be included in the crews of American Crew Dragon spacecraft as part of the cross-flight program to the International Space Station (ISS).
-This was announced by Maxim Kharlamov, Head of the Y. A. Gagarin Cosmonaut Training Center (CTC).
+Roscosmos cosmonauts Oleg Artemyev and Oleg Platonov may be included in the crews of American Crew Dragon spacecraft as part of the cross-flight program to the International Space Station (ISS), according to Maxim Kharlamov, head of the Yuri Gagarin Cosmonaut Training Center (GCTC).

-We have another stage of preparation for the flight on Dragon currently being undertaken by Kirill Peskov.
-And in the future, for example, Oleg Platonov or Oleg Artemyev may be appointed.
+We have another stage of preparation for the Dragon flight currently being undertaken by Kirill Peskov.
+And in the future, Oleg Platonov or Oleg Artemyev, for example, may be assigned.

 Thus, the participation of Russian cosmonauts in flights on Crew Dragon could be an important step in the development of international cooperation in the field of space research.

-Earlier www1.ru reported that the Gagarin CTC is checking the operation of the Teledroid robot.
+Earlier www1.ru reported that the Gagarin Cosmonaut Training Center is checking the operation of the Teledroid robot.

 The first program in Russia to prepare for admission to the cosmonaut corps has been launched